thoughtbot/superglue/docs/index.md

 <a href=”/next_page” data-sg-visit> Next Page </a>
 ```

-### It’s more!

-Being able to easily use React in place of ERB isn't enough.
-Superglue’s secret
+## A thoughtful pairing

+Superglue is about thoughfully pairing React and Rails that brings out the best
+of both frameworks.

+### The return of UJS and diggable templates

-sauce is that your `foobar.json.props` is diggable; making any part of your page
+Superglue’s secret sauce is that your `foobar.json.props` is diggable; making
-dynamic by using a query string.
-It’s a simpler approach to Turbo Frames and
+any part of your page dynamic by using a query string.
+It’s a simpler approach
-Turbo Stream.
+to Turbo Frames and Turbo Stream.

 Need to reload a part of the page?
 Just add a query parameter and combine with
-the [UJS helper] attribute `data-sg-remote`:
+the [UJS] helper attribute `data-sg-remote`:

 ```jsx
 <Header {...header}>